 Early on, people with keratoconus may experience mild vision disturbances such as blurry vision or straight lines appearing wavy.
 They may also notice an increase in their sensitivity to light, and their eyes may appear swollen or red.
 In its later stages, keratoconus may cause worsening vision problems; patients may also find that contact lenses no longer fit properly and are uncomfortable to wear.

-A qualified optometrist in Weston can diagnose keratoconus during a routine eye exam.
+A qualified optometrist can diagnose keratoconus during a routine eye exam.
 Your eye doctor will examine your cornea and measure its curve, which will reveal abnormalities in its shape.
 Your doctor may also want to use a special computer to map the surface of your cornea to determine its condition, called a corneal Topographer.

 The best treatment for keratoconus depends mainly on your symptoms.
 If you have only mild symptoms, spectacles may be a successful corrective approach.
 There are other treatments including:

 - Intacs – A small, curved device surgically placed in the cornea to alter the shape